I. Announcements by the Greek State

 - Movement of third country nationals residing at the RICs is restricted within the perimeter of the Center.

-- Every day, from 07.00 to 19.00, representatives of families or groups residing at the RICs are allowed to move to the neighboring urban centers in order to cover their basic needs.
+- Every day, from 07.00 to 21.00, representatives of families or groups residing at the RICs are allowed to move to the nearest urban centers in order to cover their basic needs.

 - The Hellenic Police is responsible for ensuring compliance to the above measures of restriction of movement.